timvisee/version-compare/README.md

 // - CompOp::Eq -> Equal
 // - CompOp::Ne -> Not equal
 // - CompOp::Lt -> Less than
-// - CompOp::Le -> Less than or equal to
+// - CompOp::Le -> Less than or equal
-// - CompOp::Ge -> Greater than or equal to
+// - CompOp::Ge -> Greater than or equal
 // - CompOp::Gt -> Greater than

 // Easily compare